 Multimodal imaging is vital for the diagnosis and appropriate surgical treatment of IAA.
 In adults, IAA presents as interruption and separation of the ascending and descending aorta; an abnormal ratio of the inner diameter of the ascending aorta to the main pulmonary artery; widening of the ascending aorta, and narrowing of the descending aorta on CTA.
 In some patients, thickening of arterial ductus arterioles and tortuosity of the collateral circulation can be observed.
-The patient in this case had abundant imaging examination, which plays an important role in the diagnosis of the IAA.
+The patient in this case had abundant imaging examinations, which play an important role in the diagnosis of IAA.